 It's a big hour #2 for the Sunday Skate dudes - they talk about the B's defenseman and what the future looks like at that position, with both moves the team can make and younger guys in the AHL.
 They also get into the Bruins philosophy on bringing guys up and sending them back down and how players deal with that.
 Finally, the boys are joined by Bruins GM Peter Chiarelli to discuss EVERYTHING.

 The Sunday Skate crew gets the show going discussing the Bruins big, impressive victory over the NY Rangers yesterday.
 What can you take from that game?
 According to LB - Lyndon Byers - who called the guys from the road, not a lot.
 LB drops a dime on what was going on with the Rangers yesterday.
 DJ and Joe discuss Claude's lines and groupings and the importance of Ryan Spooner.
 They also get into Lucic, his contributions this year and if he can turn things around.

 A caller strongly disagreed with Callahan on Indiana's RFRA law.

 The top stories of the day as recounted by Kirk Minihane.

-The guys opened the show by discussing the latest in the Marathon Bombing trial.
+The guys opened the show by discussing the latest news on Boston 2024.